Note: Click on text highlighted in light blue to launch the document or photograph in a separate window.

 William married Gladys Emily Hunt of Ingleby Arncliffe[6c] in the fourth quarter of 1919.
 They lived in the village and had one daughter, Rita, born in the second quarter of 1920.

-William Harwood Stockdale was buried in the church yard of All Saints Church, Ingleby Cross; his headstone states that he died on his 29th birthday on 19th March 1924.
-Photographs: Close up and church yard view
+William Harwood Stockdale was buried in the churchyard of All Saints Church, Ingleby Cross; his headstone states that he died on his 29th birthday on 19th March 1924.
+Photographs: Churchyard view and close up